acwu1/WHyMSIE_POD/README.md

 Plan of the day for WH²yMSIE field campaign
 *All times Pacific*

+## Plan of the Day 31 Oct 2024
+*All times Pacific*

+**Science flight - Ocean low level clouds + EarthCare overpass**

+### Meetings
+- 09:00 - Preflight brief
+- 10:00 - Forecasting/status update briefing
+  - *Please send a representative from each instrument team and update status spreadsheet*
+- 13:00 - T-1 AFRC weather brief
+- 17:45 - Postflight debrief

+### ER-2 Schedule
+- 07:30 - Crew Show (Hands On)
+- 08:30 - Aircraft Tow (Hands Off)
+- 09:00 - Crew Brief
+- 12:00 - Takeoff
+- 17:00 - Landing
+- 17:45 - Debrief

+### Look ahead
+D+1 (31 Oct 2024) - Potential flight to Oklahoma (SGP + MOISST)

+__Next potential flight day: Monday 04 November (ER-2 & G-III)__

+### Reminders:
+AFRC: Please do not take photos of the flight line or inside the hangar.
+AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with maintenance.

+Latest POD can be accessed at https://github.com/acwu1/WHyMSIE_POD

+# WHyMSIE_POD
+Plan of the day for WH²yMSIE field campaign
+*All times Pacific*

 ## Plan of the Day 30 Oct 2024
 *All times Pacific*